vsee/old_personal_page/README.md

 It is automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site whenever I push this repository to GitHub.

+The template is based on [Indigo](https://github.com/sergiokopplin/indigo) by Sérgio A. Kopplin

 # License

 The following directories and their contents are Copyright Volker Seeker.
 You